alexbelgium/hassio-addons/mealie/README.md

 3. Configure your base url if needed, and launch it
 4. Install the Mealie Frontend addon
 5. Configure the API endpoint (make sure to use the addon port of the API addon)
-6. Login with the default passwords
+6. Login with the default passwords (Username: changeme@email.com, Password: MyPassword)
-- Username: changeme@email.com
-- Password: MyPassword
 7. Import the database
 8. Uninstall the previous addon